Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Further discussion

 If there is no noise at all, $c=\delta=0$ and none of the approximations of Section~\ref{sec:fixed_alpha} are required to obtain an analytical bound on the iteration error.
 Returning to Theorem~\ref{thm:main} and Corollary~\ref{thm:cor1}, the objective to be minimized no longer depends on $\mu_k$.
 Examining~\eqref{eq:mainFor}, we conclude that optimality occurs as $\zeta\to 0$ ($\mu \to \infty$).
 This leads directly to the bound

 where $\alpha_k$ is constrained such that $M_{21}\alpha_k \le 1$.
-The bound~\eqref{eq:standardSGresult} directly leads to existing convergence results for standard SG.
-For example, we can apply the argument in Remark~\ref{rem:remark1} to obtain the following bound for standard SG with a constant stepsize $\alpha_k=\alpha$
+The bound~\eqref{eq:standardSGresult} directly leads to existing convergence results for standard SGD.
+For example, we can apply the argument in Remark~\ref{rem:remark1} to obtain the following bound for standard SGD with a constant stepsize $\alpha_k=\alpha$